ccp-eva/SportTaskME22/README.md

 -->
 To have access to the data:
 1. register to MediaEval workshop (free) with your **institutional** email address (gmail, gmx, outlook addresses... will not be accepted).
 See the [MediaEval website](https://multimediaeval.github.io/editions/2022/) to register.
-2. send to the MediaEval organizers the [MediaEval data agreement](https://multimediaeval.github.io/editions/2021/docs/MediaEval2022_UsageAgreement.pdf) filled for our task.
+2. send to the MediaEval organizers the [MediaEval data agreement](https://multimediaeval.github.io/editions/2022/docs/MediaEval2022_UsageAgreement.pdf) filled for our task (pages 1, 2, 3 and 8).
 Instructions are on the document.
 3. by accessing the data, you agree to the [Particular Conditions](Particular_conditions2022.pdf) of usage of the data.
 To formally accept them, send an email to ![](image1.png) with: « I Accept the Usage Conditions » in the email body.